-Everything that doesn't fall under the other categories that Mary Kay McBrayer has written for money.
+Everything that doesn't fall under the other categories that Mary Kay McBrayer has written.

 Queen Mary’s official guide says that miniatures should “be fitted up with perfect fidelity, down to the smallest details, so as to represent as closely and minutely as possible a genuine and complete example of a domestic interior with all the household arrangements characteristic of the daily life of the time.”
 I know that she was the queen, but I’m an American, and I reject that “fidelity.”
 Sure, with unbounded access to money and artists, an exact replica might be worthwhile, more useful even than the actual artifacts of the time because no one actually uses them.
 But this is my fantasy; this is my house; this is my metaphor.
 This is me playing the violin while Rome burns.